 Chowder is a dish that I personally feel doesn’t get enough attention in the UK.
-We have such amazing fish which is so accessible and so it’s always baffled me why it doesn’t seem to appear in any recipe books, nor on many restaurant menus.
+We have amazing fish which is very accessible, so it’s always baffled me why it doesn’t seem to appear in any recipe books, nor on many restaurant menus.
 The first haddock chowder I ever had was at the café I used to work at, and it instantly became a favourite of mine.
 There’s something so delicious about the fusion of fish and creams, with lovely chunks of potatoes scattered throughout to add serious heartiness.
 This dish will brighten the coldest and darkest of evenings!

 Prep time: 30 minutes